paszu/3DSRepo/Region-Changing.md

 This is add-on section for region changing your arm9loaderhax CFW SysNAND.
-This is done by installing the CIAs for and injecting the SecureInfo_A file from the region you want to switch to.
+This is done by installing the 9.2.0 ctrtransfer image for the region you want to switch to and modifying your SecureInfo_A file.

-**You MUST have already completed Part 5 and installed arm9loaderhax + Luma3DS to use this.**
+**You MUST have already completed Part 3 and installed arm9loaderhax + Luma3DS to use this.**

 *This process will unlink your NNID from the system, since it will no longer be compatible with it.
-NNID's are locked to the region of the device that created them, and cannot be transferred between regions without a very complex and advanced process.*
+NNID's are locked to the region of the device that created them, and cannot be transferred between regions without [a very complex and advanced process](https://gist.githubusercontent.com/yifanlu/e80db121d38aceb8cca0e03cefd5853b/raw/3c4dd89869156ca0f945a2791e699acfdb32b510/gistfile1.txt).*

-Note that region changing is experimental and can break several things.

-*After this process, only Old 3DSs will be able to access the eShop after creating an NNID.
-Region changed New 3DSs cannot access the eShop!*
+After this process, only Old 3DSs will be able to access the eShop after creating an NNID.
+Region changed New 3DSs cannot access the eShop!

 **Region changing is almost completely unnecessary since Luma3DS supports out of region games and individual [title region emulation](https://github.com/AuroraWright/Luma3DS/wiki/Options-and-usage).**